-- filename full path of the file to load. - filetype specifies the file type, which determines which IO class will load the file. - properties map containing additional parameters for the loading.
+- filename full path of the file to load. - filetype specifies the file type, which determines which IO class will load the file.
+If not specified then the reader with the highest confidence is used. - properties map containing additional parameters for the loading.